Ryanmwb/shopping-list/README.md

 ## Important Notes
-**A)** All of the functionality has been created on the backend, there are just a few features I need to move to the view.
-Like clicking items to mark them purchased.
-Custom error messages for trying to sign-up under an email or username that is already in use. etc.

-**B)** The app is live at a link below, but currently some of the bootstrap buttons aren't working on the production side at the host site.
-There are no issues with it locally however, so if you close this repo you will need to complete a couple steps.
+**A)** App is working at live at the link below, but since I am currently using the free version of Twilio, so all non-verified numbers will not receive text notifications.

 1. Create a `.env` file in the root directory.
 2. Add a `Secret` variable and give it a value of your choosing.
 Example) `Secret=123456`.
 3. Get an `accountSid` and `auth_token` from Twilio and add it to the `.env` file.  --> https://www.twilio.com/docs/libraries/node